Samkth123/KTH-md/Growth/Session 11 Guest Lecture.md

 - create a system that allow people to be self critical
 - once a week 1 hour one on one with business partners
 - Onboarding for employees LPPL
+- Management style: make people take and give feedback, both to me and to eachother (tries to be coach and not boss)